AndresTIY/Wknd-Project-6/readme.md

 - Clicking Feed Item pops up box
 - User should be able to see a "DELETE" option
 - Possible Actions: Create, Delete, Log Out, User Feed

+- What to work on next?
+  - the feed view